comper-io/private-beta/README.md

 You can sync with your Github, Gitlab, Azure DevOps or Bitbucket account.
 For Bitbucket, we suggest going with personal access tokens, as the other solutions require premium plans.
 Alternatively, you can use local disk if you just want to look at locally checked out repos.

-If you go with locally cloned repos.
-Just clone the repos that you're interested in to `/home/<XXXXX>/your-local-repos` or whatever you put in the docker compose file.
-Then comper will be able to scan them.
+If you use locally cloned repos, clone them into `$HOME/your-local-repos` (or whatever host path you mount at `/comper/repos`).

 ## Create an account

-Just do a sign-up in the system.
-Go to `localhost:8001` to inspect it.
+Open http://localhost:8001 and sign up with email and password.
+Set `PASSWORDS_ENABLED`, `ALLOW_UNINVITED_SIGNUP_VIA_EMAIL`, and your SMTP settings as above so verification emails can be delivered.

 ## Create a board

 Create a board, then navigate to settings on the left, go to sources and configure your source.
-For local dirs: use a directory `/comper/repos`.
-Comper will now start ananlyzing the repos in four steps for each:
+For local dirs: use a path under `/comper/repos` (e.g. `/comper/repos/my-project`).
+Comper will now start analyzing the repos in four steps for each:

 1. fetch
 2. shallow inspection, where we just look at what is in the HEAD commit